Kulamabada/Crawl/README.md

 # Crawl

-Python program that counts occurrences of the word on pages and subpages using threads and regular expresions.
+Python program that counts occurrences of the word on pages and subpages using threads and regular expressions.